mayurpise/datagen/README.md

 ## Conclusion

 `Datagen` is a powerful and versatile tool for anyone looking to measure and understand the performance characteristics of their file systems.
 By simulating real-world usage scenarios through the creation of complex directory and file structures, it provides valuable insights that can drive improvements in system design and configuration.
-Whether you are assessing the performance of local storage, NFS, SMB, or other file systems, datagen offers a quick and effective way to conduct read and write performance tests, identify potential bottlenecks, and optimize your infrastructure.
+Whether you are assessing the performance of local storage, NFS, SMB, or other file systems, Datagen offers a quick and effective way to conduct read and write performance tests, identify potential bottlenecks, and optimize your infrastructure.

 Try out datagen on your file systems, share your findings, and use the data to enhance your storage solutions and overall system performance.
 Happy benchmarking!.